Petronas Towers: Skybridge

 The skybridge also acts as a safety device, so that in the event of a fire or other emergency in one tower, tenants can evacuate by crossing the skybridge to the other tower.
 The total evacuation triggered by a bomb hoax on 12 September 2001 (the day after the September 11 attacks destroyed the twin towers of the World Trade Center in New York City) showed that the bridge would not be useful if both towers need to be emptied simultaneously, as the capacity of the staircases was insufficient for such an event.
 Plans thus call for the lifts to be used if both towers need to be evacuated, and a successful drill following the revised plan was conducted in 2005.

 There is a two hinged arch that supports the skybridge with arch legs, each 51 m long, that are bolted to level 29 of each of the towers.
 After being constructed on the ground, the skybridge was lifted into place on the towers over a period of three days in July 1995.
-Instead of being directly connected to the towers, the skybridge can shift or slide in and out of them to counterbalance any effect from the wind.
 Residing on the 41st and 42nd floors, the skybridge connects a conference room, an executive dining room and a prayer room.